 released August 22, 2012

-Design: Tim Redfern.
-All music composed and produced by Roger Doyle © 1989 and 2001-3.
-Tracks 3-9 recorded at Rabbit And Costelloe's.
+Tracks 3-9 recorded at the composer's home studio.
 Tracks 1-2 recorded at the studios of IMEB, France, and Soundtrack Services and The Square Studio, Dublin.
 Voices: Olwen Fouéré, Paavo Evans-Doyle.

 Tracks can be downloaded at CD quality and have been uploaded from original masters.
 Total times: 78'30 (download); 73'45 (CD).